Hacienda View

 Hacienda View is an album by the English singer Linda Lewis, released in 1979.
 It was Lewis' seventh album.
+Hacienda View was produced by Mike Batt.
+Lewis did not enjoy the recording sessions.
+Lewis supported the album with a UK tour.

 The album has been re-released as a standalone CD album in Japan only, but all the tracks are included in the Linda Lewis - Legends CD box set.

+Critical reception

+The Evening Post wrote that "Lewis moves up-market into the world of big arrangements ... and it's a successful transformation."